MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 Bootstrapping refers to configuration updates to a resource that must be made after the resource is provisioned, but before it's available to the workload as part of the workload pool.
 Bootstrapping is often thought of in relation to VMs, but many other resources need to be set up as part of the deployment process including platform as a service (PaaS) app hosting technologies and container hosting technologies like Kubernetes.

-Bootstrapping solutions might be provided by your cloud platform, which you should use instead of developing your own if they provide the functionality that you need.
-For example, you can take advantage of VM Extensions in Azure that will allow you to make certain pre-defined configuration changes during the deployment process or you can customize your configuration changes by injecting PowerShell scripts.
+Your cloud platform might provide bootstrapping solutions for you, which you should use instead of developing your own where possible.
+For example, you can take advantage of VM Extensions in Azure that allow you to make certain pre-defined configuration changes during the deployment process or you can customize your configuration changes by injecting PowerShell scripts.

 ### Authentication and authorization

 Take automation into account when designing your authentication and authorization strategy.
-It's important to maintain the highest level of security for authentication and authorization in production workloads, but this can affect your automation strategy.
+It's important to maintain the highest level of security in production workloads, but this can affect your automation strategy.
 For example, the use of biometric or multifactor authentication adds complexity that must be accounted for in your automation design.
 Use non-human, secure accounts for automated authentication to run services and tasks.
 These accounts include managed identities, workload identities, or certificates.
 Ensure that you have included secret and key management in your authentication automation.

 ### Design variability into your workload

-Avoid unnecessarily deploying new infrastructure when small changes are made by designing a level of variability into your artifacts.
-For example, rather than redeploying your infrastructure when a feature flag changes, you can use parameters that can be set to update things like app configurations.
+Avoid unnecessarily deploying new infrastructure when small changes are made by building a level of flexibility into your artifacts.
+For example, rather than redeploying your infrastructure when a feature flag changes, you can use parameters that are set to update things like app configurations.
 Be sure to clearly define and document how variability is used to avoid its overuse and the risk of configuration drift.

 ### Build a control plane